 I must admit, I find the name “blood orange” a bit off-putting.
 But the name does accurately depict the deep red/purplish color in blood oranges that is the result of anthocyanin, an antioxidant that develops when these specialty oranges ripen during warm days offset by slightly cooler nights.
 Because blood oranges need a more temperate climate, they flourish in areas such as the Mediterranean, where they are believed to have originated, and are common in certain areas of California.
 I don’t recall seeing blood oranges in NYC growing up, but in Northern California, they are abundant, especially during the December-April months.

-If we are skipping the alcohol it this beverage, let’s make this mocktail a powerful-one in the health department.
+If we are skipping the alcohol in this beverage, let’s make this mocktail a powerful one in the health department.
 Pomegranates are among the healthiest fruits on earth, so I added pomegranate juice to the mix as well.
 Categorized as a berry, pomegranate skin is thick and inedible.
 But there are hundreds of edible seeds called “arils” within.
 The arils themselves are what people eat, either raw or processed into juice.
-Rich in fiber, vitamins (C and K in particular), as well another minerals and bioactive plant compounds, pomegranate is also thought to have anti-inflammatory properties.
+Rich in fiber, vitamins (C and K in particular), as well as other minerals and bioactive plant compounds, pomegranate is also thought to have anti-inflammatory properties.

 So whether you’re looking for a fun new non-alcoholic mocktail to serve at your next holiday gathering or you’re simply looking for something flavorful and healthy(ish) to drink on the weekends, give this one a try.
 Hopefully, you’ll fall in love with it–just like I did.